Scrumpy & Western EP: "Drink Up Thy Zider" - Bristol City F.C. and Bath City F.C.

+Bath City F.C. supporters are also known for singing "Drink Up Thy Cider" by The Wurzels, a tribute to the Somerset's famous cider brewing industry, with the Wurzels being formed in Somerset and Bath being the county's largest city by population.
+Like at Ashton Gate, the song is often played at Twerton Park after the home club wins, particularly a big game.

 Scrumpy and Western Genre

 The Scrumpy and Western genre refers to mainly humorous music from England's West Country that fuses comical folk-style songs, often full of double entendre, with affectionate parodies of more mainstream musical genres, all delivered in the local accent/dialect.
 Scrumpy is a name given to traditional Somerset cider, and is frequently referred to in The Wurzels' songs.